DefineTal/T1A3-Terminal_Application/readme.md

 main.py:201:12: W292 no newline at end of file
 ```

-When looking through these errors I noticed I had made alot of mistakes but alot of theses mistakes happened continusly through my code and the variety of the errors was quite low.
+When looking through these errors I noticed I had made a lot of mistakes but a lot of theses mistakes happened continuously through my code and the variety of the errors was quite low.
 The first main error was 203, this error showed up 14 lines in a row and pointed to my dictionary variable called cards.
-The varaible did not abide by the pep8 guidelines as I had a space before and after the ":" seperating the *true value pairs*.
+The variable did not abide by the pep8 guidelines as I had a space before and after the ":" separating the *true value pairs*.

 ---
 #### Before: